-A small village high up in the hills above Marbella, Benahavis shouldn’t by rights be a reference point for where to eat well in Malaga Province.
-But for years now, in-the-know foodies have been winding their way up the mountain roads from other Marbella neighbourhoods to get a place at the so-called ‘Dining Room of the Costa del Sol’.
+A small white village in the hills above Marbella, Benahavis shouldn’t by rights be a reference point for where to eat well in Malaga Province.
+But for years now, in-the-know food and wine lovers have been winding their way up the mountain roads from other Marbella neighbourhoods to get a place at the so-called ‘Dining Room of the Costa del Sol’.

 Here are just a few of our favourite Benahavis restaurants to help you explore some of the best eating and drinking that the area has to offer.